prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>The external URL the Prometheus instances will be available under.
-This is
+<p>The external URL under which the Prometheus service is externally
-necessary to generate correct URLs.
-This is necessary if Prometheus is not served from root of a DNS name.</p>
+available.
+This is necessary to generate correct URLs (for instance if Prometheus is accessible behind an Ingress resource).</p>
 </td>
 </tr>
 <tr>